 print(A.comp, B.comp) # => 42 42

-a = 1

-def f(x):

-x += 1

-print(x)#=> 2

-f(a)

-print(a)#=> 1

 In the example above, class instances A and B are passed as arguments and their components are updated.
 While the local variables are discarded when the function goes out of scope, changes to the components of their designated objects remain in effect.
 The example shows that when identical objects are passed as function arguments, e.g. fun(A, A) or fun(B, B), the X and Y aliases in the function definition are reassigned with identical values and since Y.comp always appears after X.comp, its value always gets returned to the calling function.

 The example below uses two class instances A and B, each passed individually into a function that uses the B class instance.
 When the class B instance is passed to the function, it is aliased to both internal variables X and B, but when class A is passed to the function it is only aliased to X.